alex4yu/React-Blogging-Website-Demo/README.md

     When I pulled comments from the database it was critical that I made sure they were added to the correct post rather than being added to a post that it was not originally commented under.
     Only logged in users can create new posts and comment on other posts.

-    I ran into some challenges regarding how to match the comments to the posts as well as some issues again with the code execution order because of asychronous nature of fetching data.

 I have also added the table data which can be found in table_exports